 Depending on how much time you have, what time of day it is, and how hungry you are, we recommend eating fresh seafood for lunch or dinner at the Fisherman's Wharf market nearby.

 To get to the island, you must board the ferry at Pier 33.
 The ride lasts 12-15 minutes, and after landing on the island, you have as much time as you want for wandering.
-Just make sure to be back to the dock before the last departure.
+Just make sure to be back at the dock before the last departure.
 Ferries usually depart every 30 minutes.

 When you are on the island, make sure to get your audio guide - it's a source of valuable information about the history of the prison.
 It helps you better understand the purpose of the selected buildings.